justindhill/vimtastic/README.md

 # Vimtastic

-**Vimtastic** is a Safari extension written in CoffeeScript that aims to emulate the wonderful world of Vim in the browser as conceptualized by  Vimium, the Chrome extension.
-It's based code from [Vimari](https://github.com/guyht/vimari).
+**Vimtastic** is a Safari extension written in CoffeeScript that aims to emulate the wonderful world of Vim in the browser as conceptualized by [Vimium, the Chrome extension](https://github.com/philc/vimium).
+It's based on code from [Vimari](https://github.com/guyht/vimari).

 ---